 - (i) Repeat examination will be held within 15 days of declaration of the Provisional (preimprovement examination) Trimester Result.
 Normally, Repeat examination shall be combined with the Improvement examination mentioned under 4.4 - (ii) No fee will be charged for appearing in the Repeat examination. - (iii) Repeat examination will be held only for endterm examination.
 Those students who could not appear in end-term examination may be permitted to appear in Repeat examination subject to the conditions laid out below.
 Reasons for missing the end-term examination of one or more course(s) during a trimester may include: - a.
 Student's participation in his/her own placement process - b.
 Being on duly-approved official/institutional duty - c.
-Personal reasons such as major sickness of self, death in close family, etc course he/she will be awarded zero marks in the mid-term component of the concerned course.
+Personal reasons such as major sickness of self, death in close family, etc

-- (iv) However, if a student misses the mid-term examination due to some exceptional reasons he/she can represent his/her case in writing to the Programme Chairperson along with supporting documents within 7 calendar days of completion of the mid-term examination. - (ii) If a student misses end-term examination of a course he/she will be awarded 'permanent F' grade and will not be allowed to appear in Repeat Examination, except under the provisions of section 4.3. - (iv) In case of (a) and (b) above, the student has to submit written application, duly endorsed by the concerned faculty/task head, to the Programme Chairperson within 7 calendar days of completion of the end-term examination.
+- (iv) In case of (a) and (b) above, the student has to submit written application, duly endorsed by the concerned faculty/task head, to the Programme Chairperson within 7 calendar days of completion of the end-term examination.
 Subject to approval from the Director, such students will be permitted to appear in the Repeat examination.
 Otherwise, the 'permanent F' grade awarded to the student in the course in accordance with section 4.2 (ii) will stand. - (v) In case of (c) above, the student has to represent his/her case in writing to the Programme Chairperson along with supporting documents within 7 calendar days of completion of the endterm examination.
 Programme Chairperson will put up the case before the Programme Committee.
 The Programme Committee will examine the case to assess its merit/genuineness.
 If satisfied, the Programme Committee, subject to approval from the Director, may allow the student to appear in Repeat examination.
 Otherwise, the 'permanent F' grade awarded to the student in the course in accordance with section 4.2 (ii) will stand.

-(vi) If a student does not appear in the repeat examination permitted under the section 4.3 (iii) or 4.3 (iv), the 'permanent F' grade awarded to him/her in the course in accordance with
+- (vi) If a student does not appear in the repeat examination permitted under the section 4.3 (iii) or 4.3 (iv), the 'permanent F' grade awarded to him/her in the course in accordance with - section 4.2 (ii) will stand. - (vii) Normal grade drop due to attendance criterion will be applicable to repeat examination.